bitmaelum/bitmaelum-suite/README.md

 # Usage

-* Think of a FQDN to host your email server.
+* Think of a FQDN to host your message server.
 It doesn't have to exist for local development.
 For instance `mail.test.v2`

 * Create a server certificate and key file.